 To combat an increasingly sedentary and illness-ridden population, the Chinese government has launched nationwide health and fitness campaigns.
 In June 2016, China’s State Council unveiled a five-year fitness plan that aims for 1.5 trillion yuan ($225 billion) in national spending on sports and fitness by 2020.

 With the government’s support, races are popping up everywhere.
 Out of the 328 events recorded last year, there were 125 marathons, 128 half marathons, and 75 other races.
 Marathons and half-marathons tend to be the most popular.
 Maybe it’s because they come with the most bragging rights.
 Even novices such as Tracy agree.
 “Nowadays there are lots of running events, big and small, all over China.
 And many people tend to join the events.
 Since I started running a-year-and-a-half ago I have already run in four marathon and half marathon events.”

 It’s not only the government who is interested in supporting these races.
 Marathons have become a sought-after platform for companies to promote their brand image and appeal.
 While the majority of China race sponsors are athletic apparel and auto companies, companies like United Airlines are also getting involved.
 They were the main sponsor for the inaugural Rock ‘n’ Roll Chengdu Marathon and 1/2 Marathon.

 The running trend is also a boon for China’s tourism industry.
 Last year, races took place in 133 cities in 30 provinces, autonomous regions, and municipalities.
-Nielsen’s data shows that veteran runners traveled about four times per year on average and spent 6,935 yuan on expenses (excluding transportation fees).
-Ninety percent of veteran runners traveled to at least one race, with 9% traveling overseas.
+Nielsen’s data shows that veteran runners travelled about four times per year on average and spent 6,935 yuan on expenses (excluding transportation fees).
+Ninety percent of veteran runners travelled to at least one race, with 9% travelling overseas.